-Asset Renewal Funding Ratio11 35.51%
+Asset Renewal Funding Ratio 0.0%

-The Asset Renewal Funding Ratio is an important indicator and illustrates that over the next 10 years we expect to have 35.51% of the funds required for the optimal renewal of assets.
+The Asset Renewal Funding Ratio is an important indicator and illustrates that over the next 10 years we expect to have 0.0% of the funds required for the optimal renewal of assets.

-The forecast renewal work along with the proposed renewal budget, and the cumulative shortfall, is illustrated in Appendix D.
+The forecast renewal work, along with the proposed renewal budget, and the cumulative shortfall where one exists, is illustrated in Appendix D.

-Medium term - 10-year financial planning period
+Lifecycle Funding Ratio - 10-year financial planning period

-This AM Plan identifies the forecast operations, maintenance and renewal costs required to provide an agreed level of service to the community over a 10 year period.
+This AM Plan identifies the forecast operations, maintenance and renewal costs required to provide an agreed, and affordable level of service to the community over a 10 year period.
 This provides input into 10 year financial and funding plans aimed at providing the required services in a sustainable manner.